What Is Cerebral Palsy?

 There have been impressive advances in cerebral palsy care in recent years.
 Depending on their symptoms, many kids with cerebral palsy can go on to live healthy, comfortable, and independent lives.

-What are the Symptoms of Cerebral Palsy?
+What Are the Symptoms of Cerebral Palsy?

-Cerebral palsy symptoms in babies include:
+Cerebral palsy symptoms in babies and children include:

 - Sudden lack of energy